firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-38/2016-11-04-dragon-soap.md

 Gran nodded.
 “I like your plan, Maisy.
 Just promise me you’ll sell the soap right in front of her store, where she can watch.”

 “Yes, Gran.”

-#### About the author

-M.K.
-Hutchins regularly draws on her background in archaeology when writing fiction.
-Her YA fantasy novel Drift was both a Junior Library Guild Selection and a VOYA Top Shelf Honoree.
-Her short fiction appears in Fireside Magazine, Podcastle, IGMS, Daily Science Fiction, and elsewhere.
-A long-time Idahoan, she now lives in Utah with her husband and four children.
-Find her at [mkhutchins.com](http://mkhutchins.com)